vintasoftware/django-react-boilerplate/README.md

 [![alt text](https://avatars2.githubusercontent.com/u/5529080?s=80&v=4 "Vinta Logo")](https://www.vinta.com.br/)

 This project is maintained by [Vinta Software](https://www.vinta.com.br/) and is used in products of Vinta's clients.
 We are always looking for exciting work, so remember to contact us at contact@vintasoftware.com if you want to share your work with a broader audience.

+Also, if you need any commercial support, feel free to get in touch: contact@vintasoftware.com.